 This online learning module provides readers with insight into how NIST plans to maintain the Framework for Improving Critical Infrastructure Cybersecurity ("The Framework").
-This online learning module builds on the History and Creation of the Framework by describing how lessons learned from developing the Framework and preparing for the release of version 1.1 of the Framework led to the Framework update process.
+This online learning module builds on the History and Creation of the Framework by describing how lessons learned from developing the Framework and preparing for the release of Version 1.1 led to the Framework update process.

 NIST routinely engages industry through three primary activities.
-First, NIST continually and regularly engages in community outreach activities by attending meetings, events, and roundtable dialogs.
-Second, NIST solicits direct feedback from industry through requests for information (RFI), requests for comments (RFC), and through the NIST Framework team’s email alias (email@example.com).
-Finally, NIST observes and monitors relevant resources and references as published by the government, academia, and industry.
+First, NIST continually and regularly engages in community outreach activities by attending and participating in meetings, events, and roundtable dialogs.
+Second, NIST solicits direct feedback from industry through requests for information (RFI), requests for comments (RFC), and through the NIST Framework team’s email (email@example.com).
+Finally, NIST observes and monitors relevant resources and references - including descriptions of Framework use - published by government, academia, and industry.

 As described in Figure 1, below, NIST catalogs all comments and feature enhancements received on the Framework in a Features List.
-NIST then categorizes all comments and feature enhancement suggestions on the Features Lists as either Major, Minor, or Administrative comments based on the degree to which implementing the change would impact the backwards compatibility of the Framework.
-The features are also prioritized based on their importance to stakeholders.
+NIST then categorizes all comments and feature enhancement suggestions on the Features Lists as either Major, Minor, or Administrative comments based on the degree to which implementing the change would impact compatibility with prior versions of the Framework.
+The features are also prioritized based on their perceived importance to stakeholders.

 Figure 1.
 Features List